nodesource/distributions/README.md

 A: Do to the limitations of the compiler tool chain on Centos5, we currently can only support Node.js 0.10 on that release.
 See [issue #190](https://github.com/nodesource/distributions/issues/190)

+---

+Q: I'm seeing "Your distribution, identified as "*.i686" or "*.i386, is not currently supported, why?

+A: Node.js 4.x and newer require a 64bit os for rpms.
+See [issue #268](https://github.com/nodesource/distributions/issues/268)

 # Requested Distributions

 We, unfortunately, do not have the resources necessary to support and test the plethora of Linux releases in the wild, so we rely on community members such as yourself to get support on your favorite distributions!
 This is a list of releases that have been requested by the community.
 If you are interested in contributing to this project, this would be a great place to start!